Pentagon awarded massive contract to Virginia company a U.S. senator called ‘fraudulent’

-The program’s rules require that the re-sellers be small businesses rather than large military-industrial conglomerates.
+The program’s rules require that the resellers be small businesses rather than large military-industrial conglomerates.
 But one of the six contract recipients stands out from the rest.

 Atlantic Diving Supply, known as ADS, has historically dominated the logistics program, bringing in more than $3 billion from the federal government in 2020 while its competitors trailed far behind, according to federal contracting data.
 In one previous year, ADS captured more than 90 percent of the program’s contract awards.

-Although the Small Business Administration still considers it a small business, ADS has achieved astonishing growth since its early days.
+Although the Small Business Administration (SBA) still considers it a small business, ADS has achieved astonishing growth since its early days.
 In 2011, its parent company filed papers to go public, something that is usually the purview of large corporations.
 In 2015 it bought a Switzerland-based food supply operation that had offices in seven countries.

 And it has repeatedly been accused ― by competitors, suppliers, government officials and others ― of outgrowing a program meant for truly small businesses.
 In some cases, those criticisms have played into accusations of bid-rigging and fraud.
-In 2017 the company settled allegations that it fraudulently mis-represented its size status without admitting wrongdoing.
+In 2017 the company settled allegations that it fraudulently misrepresented its size status without admitting wrongdoing.

-New details surrounding a string of investigations into ADS’s size status, including previously undisclosed audits and law enforcement memos stretching back to 2005, are detailed in an in-depth report published Thursday by the nonprofit Project on Government Oversight.
+New details surrounding a string of investigations into ADS’s size status, including previously undisclosed audits and law enforcement memos stretching back to 2005, are detailed in an in-depth report published Thursday by the nonprofit Project on Government Oversight (POGO).

 POGO’s investigation depicts a business whose fortunes soared as the U.S. military expanded its presence in Iraq and Afghanistan, profiting for more than a decade from a government program meant to give small businesses a foothold in the military supply chain.
-It also describes how the Defense Department maintained a close relationship with ADS through fraud settlements, questions raised within the Pentagon and an intervention from a U.S. senator.
+It also describes how the Defense Department maintained a close relationship with ADS through fraud settlements, questions raised within the Pentagon and an intervention by a U.S. senator.

 "POGO’s investigation raises troubling questions about whether federal small business programs always truly assist what most Americans would consider small businesses and whether government interests are sufficiently protected when there are credible allegations that companies have defrauded taxpayers,” said Nick Schwellenbach, one of three POGO investigators who contributed to the report.

-ADS Executive Vice President and General Counsel Adam Casagrande told POGO that ADS has been “completely exonerated, both civilly and criminally" in relation to accusations that it mis-represented its size in order to keep profiting from the Tailored Logistics Support program, according to the report published by POGO.
-In a separate statement to The Washington Post, Casagrande emphasized that the company’s small business status has not been called into question since 2019.
+ADS Executive Vice President and General Counsel Adam Casagrande told POGO that ADS has been “completely exonerated, both civilly and criminally" in relation to accusations that it misrepresented its size to keep profiting from the TLS program, according to the report published by POGO.
+In a separate statement to The Washington Post, Casagrande emphasized that the company’s small-business status has not been called into question since 2019.

 “As previously reported, ADS was subject to an almost year-long audit and investigation by the SBA to determine whether it was a small business pursuant to the requisite rules, and the SBA ultimately found that ADS in fact was and has always been a small business,” Casagrande said in an email.

-The company’s ability to hold onto that status even as its revenue climbed into the billions is aided by how the SBA defines small businesses under the law.
+The company’s ability to hold on to that status even as its revenue climbed into the billions is aided by how the SBA defines small businesses under the law.
 The industry sector that ADS operates in does not have any revenue or profit-based regulations in how it defines which businesses qualify as “small” for the purpose of federal contract eligibility.

 A business can be eligible to participate in the logistics program as long as it has fewer than 500 employees.
 As a result, ADS was still classified as a small business even as its revenue skyrocketed.
 The publicly disclosed portion of its revenue climbed to $3.2 billion in 2019 and held steady in 2020 despite the pandemic.
 It received a Paycheck Protection Program pandemic relief loan from the SBA, according to public records, and applied to have it forgiven.